Galvanic Skin Response – What Is It and What Does It Measure?

 Your skin is electric

 Your skin, and much of the rest of your body for that matter, conducts electricity.
-If it didn’t conduct electricity, touching a high-voltage fence or sticking a knife in an electric socket would have no effect on you.
+If your body didn’t conduct electricity, touching a high-voltage fence or sticking a knife in an electric socket would have no effect on you.
 We wouldn’t be alive without electricity because body functions are controlled by electrical signals.

 The skin in particular is a good conductor of electricity, so even a weak electrical signal introduced to the skin can be measured.
 By applying a constant, unperceived level of voltage to the skin, we can get a baseline reading of the skin’s conductance.
-Skin conductance (SC) is a term that’s often used interchangeably with electrodermal activity (EDA) or galvanic skin response (GSR).
+Skin conductance (SC) is a term that’s often used interchangeably with electrodermal activity (EDA) or galvanic skin response (GSR).1

 A measurable reaction

 The baseline reading of skin conductance is referred to as tonic conductance.
-This conductance level is different for everyone, but it usually ranges from 10 to 50 very small units of conductance called microSiemens.
+This conductance level is different for everyone, but it usually ranges from 10 to 50 very small units of conductance called microsiemens.
 Tonic skin conductance levels also vary based on the person’s psychological state and autonomic regulation at the time the measurement is taken.

 While tonic skin conductance is a baseline measurement, phasic conductance changes are the result of the body responding to external stimuli.
-This increase in conductance compared to the baseline can be observed shortly after a subtle stimulus such as a smell, a sound, an image, or a question is introduced.
+This increase in conductance compared to the baseline can be observed shortly after a subtle stimulus such as a smell, a sound, an image, or a question is introduced.2

 Phasic changes can be observed when the skin’s sweat ducts fill in response to a stimulus.
 After the sweat is deposited or absorbed by the skin, conductance returns to tonic levels.
-According to Edelberg’s widely accepted sweat circuit model, the extent of this increase can be measured by the amount of sweat and number of sweat glands activated.1
+According to Edelberg’s widely accepted sweat circuit model, the extent of this increase can be measured by the amount of sweat and number of sweat glands activated.3

 To tell the truth